 The terms ‘mental illness’ and ‘addiction’ refer to a wide range of disorders that affect mood, thinking and behaviour.
-Examples include depression, anxiety disorders, schizophrenia, and addictive behaviours such as substance use and problem gambling.
-Mental illness and addictions can be associated with distress and/or impairment of functioning, and symptoms vary from mild to severe.
+Examples include depression, anxiety disorders, schizophrenia, as well as substance use disorders and problem gambling.
+Mental illness and addictions can be associated with distress and/or impairment of functioning.
+Symptoms vary from mild to severe.

-- In any given year, one in five Canadians experiences a mental health or addiction problem.1
+- In any given year, 1 in 5 Canadians experiences a mental health or addiction problem.1

 Who is affected?